 Changing your child's school

 From September 2013 the regulations changed for mid-term or “in-year” applications and local authorities no longer have to co-ordinate applications.
 Online applications aren't available to change your child's school.
-To change your child’s school to a Shropshire school you should complete the mid-term/in-year application form and send it to your preferred school.
-Our guidance notes will help you to complete the form.
+To change your child’s school to a Shropshire school you should complete the mid-term/in-year application form.
+The form should then be sent to your preferred school, with exception to applications for current Reception or Year 7 made between September and December, these forms should be sent to The Admissions Team.
+From January all in year applications forms are sent to your preferred school.

 If the school isn't in Shropshire, contact the relevant local authority to see how you should apply to their schools.
 You'll find contact details on the Gov.UK website.